waymondo/activerecord-exclusive-arc/README.md

-### What does it do?
+## 💫 `activerecord-exclusive-arc` 💫

-It allows an ActiveRecord model to exclusively belong to one of any number of different types of ActiveRecord models.
+A RubyGem that allows an ActiveRecord model to exclusively belong to one of any number of different types of ActiveRecord models.

-### Doesn’t Rails already provide this?
+### Doesn’t Rails already provide a way to do this?

 It does, but there are decent arguments against the default Rails way of doing polymorphism.
 Consider the fact that the Ruby class name is stored in the database as a string.
 If you want to change the name of the Ruby class used for such reasons, you must also update the database strings that represent it.
-The bleeding of application-layer definitions into the database may become a liability.
+The seeping of application-layer definitions into the database may become a liability.

-Another common argument concerns referential integrity. _Foreign Key Constraints_ are a common mechanism to ensure primary keys of tables can be reliably used as foreign keys on others.
-This becomes harder to enforce when a column that represents a Ruby class is one of the components required for unique identification.
+Another common argument concerns referential integrity. _Foreign Key Constraints_ are a common mechanism to ensure primary keys of database tables can be reliably used as foreign keys on others.

-There are also quality of life considerations, such as not being able to eager-load the `belongs_to ...
-polymorphic: true` relationship and the fact that polymorphic indexes require multiple columns.
+This becomes harder to enforce in the databse when a string column that represents a Ruby class is one of the components required for unique identification.

 ### So how does this work?

-It reduces the boilerplate of managing a _Polymorphic Assication_ modeled as a pattern called an _Exclusive Arc_.
-This maps nicely to a database constraint, a set of optional `belongs_to` relationships, some polymorphic methods, and an `ActiveRecord` validation for good measure.
+It reduces the boilerplate of managing a _Polymorphic Assication_ modeled as a pattern called an _Exclusive Arc_, where each potential polymorphic reference has its own foreign key.
+This maps nicely to a set of optional `belongs_to` relationships, some polymorphic convenience methods, and a database check constraint with a matching `ActiveRecord` validation.

 ## How to use

-Firstly, in your `Gemfile`:
+Firstly, add the gem to your `Gemfile` and `bundle install`:

 ```ruby
 gem "activerecord-exclusive-arc"